jking6884/ppp-demo/README.md

 I also took the approach of setting this up as a RESTful service that would serve as the back end for this hypothetical company.

+# In this project

+## Postman

+I have included a postman directory that has a collection and an environment file.

+The collection has two main folders:
+- one that corresponds to every endpoint for your SBA PPP API
+- one that corresponds to the endpoints for the back end that I wrote

+## PPP APP API

+This is the the django project that represents that back end that I wrote for the hypothetical company.